laurenhamann/taylor-swift-blog/content/blog/Music/Taylor Swift/Lover/song-list/you-need-to-calm-down.md

 ## Quotes from artist

 <blockquote>
 It’s about how I’ve observed a lot of different people in our society who just put so much energy and effort into negativity, and it just made me feel like, “You need to just calm down, like you’re stressing yourself out.
 This seems like it’s more about you than what you’re going off about.
-Like, just calm down.” - Taylor Swift
+Like, just calm down.”<br /><b>- Taylor Swift</b>
 </blockquote>